Samerth/Sortify/replit.md

-# MailManager - Mailroom Management System
+# Sortify - Smart Package Sorting Platform

 ## Overview

-MailManager is a full-stack web application designed for mailroom management in multi-tenant organizations.
+Sortify is a full-stack web application designed for intelligent package sorting and mailroom management in multi-tenant organizations.
 It provides a comprehensive solution for tracking mail items, managing recipients, handling notifications, and integrating with external services.
 The application is built as a modern web app with a React frontend and Express.js backend, using PostgreSQL for data persistence.

 ## User Preferences